h2oai/h2ogpt/docs/INSTALL.md

 ### Install for A100+

-E.g. for Ubuntu 20.04, install driver if already done so:
+E.g. for Ubuntu 20.04, install driver if you haven't already done so:

 ```bash
 sudo apt-get update